What is Smart Grid?

 Five of Vermont's electric distribution utilties are leveraging Smart Grid Investment Grant (SGIG) dollars, and are currently in the deployment phase of their Advanced Meter Infrastructure Plans by installing wireless meters, and in some cases wired meters, for their customers.

 Some Vermont residents may not want to participate in the smart grid for a variety of reasons.
-The Public Service Department (PSD) supports the ability for those customers to opt out, and filed Opt Out Principles in a proceeding under Docket 7307 which awaits a Board Order.
+The Department of Public Service (PSD) supports the ability for those customers to opt out, and filed Opt Out Principles in a proceeding under Docket 7307.
 Act 170 added 30 V.S.A. § 2811 (b), which prevents electric distribution utilities from assessing opt out fees.
 As the PSD acknowledged in its Opt Out Principles under Docket 7307, "The costs associated with a customer decision to opt out, as well as the steps needed to implement that decision, will vary from utility to utility."
 Some utilities may equip customers with old, analog meters, while other utilities may install advanced digital meters with limited communications capabilities.
 Each utility has information about their own specific opt out policies available on their website or can provide information by contacting their customer service department.

 Reports and Publications